GhostlyPleb/-portfolio-project-2/README.md

 - ACCESSIBILITY: passed lighthouse

--JSHINT: had slight error but corrected and passed.
+- JSHINT: had slight error but corrected and passed.

 - Images of all the tests